jorgefranconunes/tea/00README-developers.txt

 must define the variables described bellow.
 There is a "build.conf.example" file with example values for these variables.

+BUILD_JAVA_HOME - The java home of the JRE to be used for seting up the development environment as a Tea installation.
+This is required in order to run the "teadoc" tool.

 BUILD_JAVAC - The command that invokes the Java compiler and is used to compile Java source files during build.
 It must accept the "-d" and "-classpath" options just like Sun's JDK javac compiler.